5 Letter Words With 3 Vowels

 Play the QU Combo to Use Up Vowels

 The QU combination is the power play for any word gamer with too many vowels.
 The highest-scoring consonant in Words With Friends almost always needs a vowel to play.
 If you’ve got it, it’s a perfect opportunity to dispose of some other vowels too.
 Examples of this power couple include:

 Acquit: To clear a person of a charge of wrongdoing.

 Queer: Peculiar or strange.

 You can start off small and add on.
 For example, "real" only has two vowels.
 On the other hand, reality, realize, unreal and realizing all words with three vowels.
 That makes “real” a perfect example of how to get rid of pesky vowels through word modification.
 Start with the obvious, like adding “er” or “ing,” but also consider using our WordFinder tool to find forms of words that incorporate that small and simple starter and add prefixes and suffixes.
 For example:

 Bear: Bearer, bearing, overbear

 Work Those Vowel-Heavy Words

 Word games are all about turning obstacles into opportunities.
-The next time you draw a hand full of Es, As and other low-value consonants, use these tricks and make them work for you.
+Three vowel words are no exception.
+The next time you draw a handful of E’s, A’s and low-value consonants in Scrabble, or you’re at risk of failing a puzzle in Wordle, use these tricks and make them work for you.